 Defining 'Abusive Conduct' Under California Law: A Simple Breakdown

-Discrimination, harassment, and abusive conduct under California law are considered unacceptable and unlawful in the American workplace.
+Discrimination, abusive conduct and harassment in the workplace under California labor law are considered unacceptable and unlawful.
 In the US, there exist both federal and state laws protecting employees from experiencing undue distress from inappropriate, hurtful, humiliating, and targeted abusive behaviors by coworkers, supervisors, bosses, and even customers on the company's premises.

 Staying updated with compliance requirements keeps employers from visiting unenviable costs in human resources and legal fees upon their companies.
 If an employer does not invest thought and effort into the prevention of abusive conduct/harassment within their workforce, they run a very high risk of fostering a problematic work environment that will, sooner or later, turn into a legal problem.

 - how abusive conduct at the workplace is defined and handled in California under its Fair Employment and Housing Act